the-turing-way/the-turing-way/conferences/presentations/UKRI_cloud_2019-02-12/UKRI_cloud_demo_2019-02-12.md

 _UKRI Cloud Workshop, 12 February 2019_

+You can follow along with this demo at http://bit.ly/sgibson-ukri-demo-2019

 ## What does "Reproducibility" mean?

 * It has a lot of different meanings across research fields